-Then you have a list of verbs with multiple personalities: appear, feel, grow, look, prove, remain, smell, sound, taste, and turn.
+Then you have a list of verbs with split personalities: appear, feel, grow, look, prove, remain, smell, sound, taste, and turn.
 Sometimes these verbs are linking verbs; sometimes they are action verbs.

 If you can substitute am, is, or are and the sentence still sounds logical, you have a linking verb on your hands.

-If, after the substitution, the sentence makes no sense, you are dealing with an action verb instead.
-Here are some examples:
+If, after the substitution, the sentence makes no sense, then you are dealing with an action verb instead.

 Sylvia tasted the spicy squid eyeball stew.

 Sylvia is the stew?
-I don't think so!
-Tasted, therefore, is an action verb in this sentence, something Sylvia is doing.
+I do not think so!
+Tasted, therefore, is an action verb in this sentence, something that Sylvia is doing.

 The squid eyeball stew tasted good.

 The stew is good?
 You bet.
-Make your own!
+Try a bowl!